sxyu/svox2/README.md

 Then clone the repo and install the library at the root (svox2), which includes a CUDA extension.

-If your CUDA toolkit is older than 11, then you will need to install CUB as follows:
+**If and only if** your CUDA toolkit is older than 11, you will need to install CUB as follows:
 `conda install -c bottler nvidiacub`.
-Since CUDA 11, CUB is shipped with the toolkit.
+Since CUDA 11, CUB is shipped with the toolkit and installing this may lead to build errors.

 To install the main library, simply run
 ```
 pip install .
 ```
 In the repo root directory.

 ## Getting datasets

 We have backends for NeRF-Blender, LLFF, NSVF, and CO3D dataset formats, and the dataset will be auto-detected.